The legal minimum wages in each of Canada’s provinces for 2018 are as follows:

 |Prince Edward Island||$11.55|

 Employers can choose to pay more than the minimum wage if they wish to.

 Lowest Minimum Wage in Canada

 A special lower minimum wage for liquor servers exists in some provinces.
 Generally speaking, this minimum wage rate applies to waiters, waitresses and bartenders who serve liquor directly to customers in bars, restaurants, clubs and other licensed premises.
-In Ontario and in British Columbia the rate is set at $9.80 per hour and $9.20 per hour respectively.
-In Alberta the minimum rate for liquor servers is $10.70.
+In Ontario and in British Columbia the rate is set at $12.20 per hour and $11.40 per hour respectively.

 Highest Minimum Wage in Canada

-Nunavut has Canada’s highest minimum wage, at $13.00 per hour.
+Alberta has Canada’s highest minimum wage, at $13.60 per hour.